yvelikova/axway-open-docs/content/en/docs/apigtw_install/metrics_db_install.md

 "linkTitle": "Install and configure a metrics database", "weight":"26",
 "date": "2019-10-07",
-"description": "Create and configure a database for monitoring in API Gateway Analytics API Manager and third-party tools.."
+"description": "Create and configure a database for monitoring in API Gateway Analytics, API Manager, and third-party tools."
 }

 API Gateway stores and maintains monitoring and transaction data in a JDBC-compliant database, which can be read by API Gateway Analytics, API Manager, and third-party monitoring tools.

-This pages describes how to create and configure a database for monitoring in API Gateway Analytics API Manager and third-party tools.

 For details on configuring a database for API Gateway Analytics, see the [API Gateway Analytics User Guide](/bundle/APIGateway_77_AnalyticsUserGuide_allOS_en_HTML5/).